Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of date offers many of the aroma notes complementary to cinnamon, including molasses and raisin notes.
-Because the flavour profile of date has many of the of the features that are complementary to cinnamon, they are likely to pair very well together.
+The flavour profile of suet offers many of the aroma accents complementary to cinnamon, including fatty and glutamic notes.
+Because the flavour profile of suet has many of the features that are complementary to cinnamon, they are likely to pair very well together.

-Prominent Flavour Notes Of Date Are Represented By Longer Bars
+Prominent Flavour Notes Of Suet Are Represented By Longer Bars

-The chart above shows the unique profile of date across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with cinnamon.
+The chart above shows the unique profile of suet across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with cinnamon.

 • Linked Flavour Notes

-Looking at the accents that are most strongly associated with the various flavours of cinnamon, we can identify other ingredients that are likely to pair well.
+Looking at the aromas that are most strongly associated with the various flavours of cinnamon, we can identify other ingredients that are likely to pair well.

 Cinnamon's Harmonious Flavours And Complementary Ingredients